danielarmengolaltayo/me/mirrors.md

-**Everything outside you acts as a mirror for yourself.**
+**Everything outside of you acts as a mirror from which to observe yourself.**

-Everything you can find outside you, could be used as a mirror where to observe a reflection of yourself All you find outside
-We use all we find outside ourselves to
+All you perceive as reality can be used to project your image on it.
+On glass walls, in a puddle of water on a sidewalk or inside of a spoon.
+Material reality.
+Tangible but also intangible.
+Virtual too.

 From the avatar you choose in a videogame to the digital persona you construct in each and every platform.
 Start with a profile picture.
 Add a short bio.
 Maybe some emojis here and there.
 Then a photo, its caption, the location, tag-tag-tag... don't forget to mention, to comment, to like.